The Best Hostels in La Paz, Bolivia

 Colibri Camping & Eco Lodge

-It has incredible views over the city and the mountains, so it’s perfect if you want to escape the chaos of La Paz.
+It has incredible views of the city and the mountains, so it’s perfect if you want to escape the chaos of La Paz.
 It’s around a 30 minute taxi ride into the centre of La Paz, so it’s a much quieter vibe and you’d need to plan well to make the most of your time there.
+The hostel is closer to El Alto International Airport, making it convenient for early flights.

 FAQs About the Best Hostels in La Paz